jenkinsci/job-dsl-plugin/docs/Job-reference.md

 [GitHub pull request builder plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin).

 The pull request builder plugin requires a special Git SCM configuration, see the plugin documentation for details.

+`completedStatus` can be called multiple times to set messages for different build results.
+Valid values for `buildResult` are `'SUCCESS'`, `'FAILURE'`, and `'ERROR'`.

 ```groovy
 job('example') {